warpstreamlabs/bento/website/docs/components/processors/javascript.md

 The [execution engine](https://github.com/dop251/goja) behind this processor provides full ECMAScript 5.1 support (including regex and strict mode).
 Most of the ECMAScript 6 spec is implemented but this is a work in progress.

-Imports via `require` should work similarly to NodeJS, and access to the console is supported which will print via the Benthos logger.
+Imports via `require` should work similarly to NodeJS, and access to the console is supported which will print via the Bento logger.
 More caveats can be [found here](https://github.com/dop251/goja#known-incompatibilities-and-caveats).

 This processor is implemented using the [github.com/dop251/goja](https://github.com/dop251/goja) library.